 The work is notorious for its extreme ambiguity and for its refusal to compromise.
 Paul Celan was many things and we can prioritise these in different ways:

-I'm not of the view that you can encapsulate the work in this way, I'm not confident that my list of roles/identities listed above is in anyway helpful but I would rather start with what the man was rather than what he thought because it is these aspects that seem to underpin the work.
+I'm not of the view that you can encapsulate the work in this way, I'm not confident that this list of roles/identities is in anyway helpful but I would rather start with what the man was rather than what he thought because it is these aspects that seem to underpin the work.

-The work shows us, like no other, what poetry can and must achieve.
-Set out below is 'Go Blind' published in the 'Atemwende' collection in 1967:
+After about 1960 Celan produced increasingly terse and ambiguous work that lost him most of his readership and met with increasing critical disapproval but this material shows us, like no other, what poetry can and must achieve.
+Set out below is the Michael Hamburger translation of 'Go Blind' which was published in the 'Atemwende' collection in 1967:

 Go blind now, today: